glassleo/Automagic/README.md

 # Automagic

-Builds macros based on dynamic information.
+Builds and replaces all your macros dynamically.

 ⚠ **Do not** install without being able to understand and modify the code for your own use first.